-Air Quality EIAP (NEPA and Conformity) analysis is an impact assessment based on a hypothetical prediction or estimate of air pollutant emissions.
+An AQIA (air quality EIAP covering both NEPA and Conformity) is an impact assessment based on a hypothetical prediction or estimate of air pollutant emissions.
 Often actions that are not fully defined must be evaluated; therefore, it is necessary to make a rough estimate based on the available information and data.
 DAF actions under evaluation are proposed and not actual actions.
 Consequently, there is an inherent uncertainty of potential emission sources associated with sub-activities that may be directly and indirectly connected to the proposed action.
 Additionally, the best result of the acceptable emission estimating methodologies is a rough order of magnitude estimate, so it is important to not over analyze.

-In this case, the objective is to make defensible and credible air quality EIAP Assessments that allow for reasoned choice amongst alternatives, in accordance with 40 CFR 1500 -1508, 32 CFR 989, and 40 CFR 93 (for proposed actions that will occur in nonattainment and/or maintenance areas), with the least impact on scarce DAF resources (i.e., work effort and cost).
+In this case, the objective is to make defensible and credible AQIAs (air quality EIAP Assessments) that allow for reasoned choice amongst alternatives, in accordance with NEPA, 32 CFR 989, and 40 CFR 93 (for proposed actions that will occur in nonattainment and/or maintenance areas), with the least impact on scarce DAF resources (i.e., work effort and cost).